 Children can experience emotional harm when they are not protected from violence.
 They can suffer harm either directly or indirectly, for example when:

 - violence is frequent within the home;

 - they are assaulted when attempting to intervene.

-This includes significant physical harm or injury experienced by a child as the result of severe and/or persistent actions or omissions, such as:
+This includes significant physical harm or injury experienced by a child as the result of severe and/or persistent actions or omission.
+Examples include:

 - injuries such as cuts, bruises, burns and fractures caused by a range of acts including beating or shaking; or

 - inappropriate administration of alcohol or drugs; or

 - deliberate denial of a child’s basic needs such as food, shelter or supervision to the extent that injury results.

 This occurs when a child has been exposed or subjected to sexual behaviours or acts which are exploitative and/or inappropriate to their age or developmental level.
 Harm that results from sexual maltreatment may include emotional trauma, physical injury or impaired development, although the harm resulting from the maltreatment may not be readily identifiable or apparent until a child reaches adolescence or even maturity.